 About York U

-- York U is the 2nd largest university in Ontario, 3rd largest in Canada
+- York University is the 2nd largest university in Ontario, 3rd largest in Canada

-Located 30 minutes from downtown Toronto, the Keele campus offers a rigorous academic foundation balanced by real-world experiential education.
-More than 52,000 students from across the world are enrolled in undergraduate and graduate programs.
+Located 30 minutes from downtown Toronto, the Keele Campus offers a rigorous academic foundation balanced by real-world experiential education.
+Our 53,000 students, from across the world, are enrolled in 160+ undergraduate and 59 graduate programs.

-Set on the historic Wood family estate, the Glendon campus is a lush parkland in the heart of Toronto offering an intimate learning community.
-Home to 2,700 students, Glendon specializes exclusively in the liberal arts, and is the only campus in Canada to do so in more than one language.
+Set on the historic Wood family estate, the Glendon Campus is a lush parkland in the heart of Toronto offering an intimate learning community.
+Home to 2,700 students, Glendon is Southern Ontario's only bilingual university campus, known for its beautiful gardens and international experience.

 - 11 Faculties